Before we start, who is this for?

 But your Satori is the WHEN and WHERE-the moments and spaces where your purpose becomes real.

-Because it’s not just about having clarity.
+Ultimately, it’s not just about having clarity.
 It’s about knowing when to act, where to focus, and how to build momentum with intention.

 You can take a look at our S.A.T.O.R.I.
 Attitude blogs for more!